 As a common practice, most website owners will denote the text links by highlighting them differently.
 Unfortunately, some users cannot distinguish the links from normal text due to vision impairment.
 For example, if you highlight links in blue, an individual with blue color blindness cannot see them.
-It’s recommended to highlight and underline the links so that they are accessible for all users.
+It’s recommended to highlight and underline the links so that they are accessible to all users.

 Utilize patterns and textures

-Patterns and textures are vital because they help color blind users visualize content.
-When applying patterns and textures, avoid using low contrast color combinations as users with low vision may have difficulty distinguishing.
+Patterns and textures are vital because they help color-blind users visualize content.
+When applying patterns and textures, avoid using low-contrast color combinations as users with low vision may have difficulty distinguishing.
 Adding descriptive text on the charts and graphs can also help people with visual problems to understand the content better.

 Use colors and symbols for contact forms

-Some websites use only color to convey error messages when filling a contact form.
+Some websites use only color to convey error messages when filling out a contact form.
 Users with color blindness will not see the alert and might have difficulty getting any help.
 Ensure that your website uses sufficient contrast colors and that the forms also include symbols to make it inclusive for all users.

 Contact forms should have clear labels indicating the optional fields and the must-fill details.
 Alternatively, you can do away with all optional data in contact forms.
-The use of an asterisk to mark the primary buttons can also help color blind visitors to get help faster.
+The use of an asterisk to mark the primary buttons can also help color-blind visitors to get help faster.